Critters 3: Release

-The film was released direct to video by New Line Home Video on December 11, 1991.
+The film was released direct-to-video by New Line Home Video on December 11, 1991.
 New Line Home Entertainment released it on DVD in 2003.
-The film was re-released in a set containing four films on DVD by Warner Bros. in 2010.
+It was also re-released in a set containing four films on DVD by Warner Bros. in 2010.

 Scream Factory, a subsidiary of Shout!
 Factory, released the four films as part of "The Critters Collection" on Blu-ray.
 The set was available from November 27, 2018.

 Reception

-Review aggregation website Rotten Tomatoes gives the film an approval rating of 0%, based on reviews from six critics, with an average rating of 2.8/10.
+Review aggregation website Rotten Tomatoes gives the film an approval rating of 0%, based on reviews from seven critics, with an average rating of 2.8/10.